skip to main content

 more » « less

 2. Convolutional Neural Networks (CNNs) have emerged as highly successful tools for image generation, recovery, and restoration.
-A major contributing factor to this success is that convolutional networks impose strong prior assumptions about natural images.
-A surprising experiment that highlights this architectural bias towards natural images is that one can remove noise and corruptions from a natural image without using any training data, by simply fitting (via gradient descent) a randomly initialized, over-parameterized convolutional generator to the corrupted image.
-While this over-parameterized network can fit the corrupted image perfectly, surprisingly after a few iterations of gradient descent it generates an almost uncorrupted image.
-This intriguing phenomenon enables state-of-the-art CNN-based denoising and regularization of other inverse problems.
-In this paper, we attribute this effect to a particular architectural choice of convolutional networks, namely convolutions with fixed interpolating filters.
-We then formally characterize the dynamics of fitting a two-layer convolutional generator to a noisy signal and prove that early-stopped gradient descent denoises/regularizes.
-Our proof relies on showing that convolutional generators fit the structured part of an image significantly faster than the corrupted portion.
+This success is often attributed to large amounts of training data.
+However, recent experimental findings challenge this view and instead suggest that a major contributing factor to this success is that convolutional networks impose strong prior assumptions about natural images.
+A surprising experiment that highlights this architectural bias towards natural images is that one can remove noise and corruptions from a natural image without using any training data, by simply fitting (via gradient descent) a randomly initialized, over-parameterized convolutional generator to the single corrupted image.
+While this over-parameterized network can fit the corrupted image perfectly, surprisingly after a few iterations of gradient descent one obtains the uncorrupted image.
+This intriguing phenomena enables state-of-the-art CNN-based denoising and regularization of linear inverse problems such as compressive sensing.
+In this paper we take a step towards demystifying this experimental phenomena by attributing this effect to particular architectural choices of convolutional networks, namely convolutions with fixed interpolating filters.
+We then formally characterize the dynamics of fitting a two layer convolutional generator to a noisy signal and prove that earlystopped gradient descent denoises/regularizes.
+This results relies on showing that convolutional generators fit the structured part of an image significantly faster than the corrupted portion

 more » « less